Vindicta-Team/Vindicta-Docs/docs/guide/recruitment.md

 ## Recruitment Rate

-The recruitment rate in a town is determined by the product of the instability of the town and the maximum recruitment capacity.
-At 100% instability the rate is maximised.
-The larger the town the higher the rate.
-When the town is garrisoned by a friendly force (of a sufficient size), the rate is increased by 50%.
-When suppressed the rate is reduced to 0 until the town is liberated again.

-## Recruitment Capacity

-The recruitment capacity is determined by the size of the town only.
-A towns capacity will fill up over the course of a few hours when recruitment rate is maximized.
+Recruitment rate is explained in [Towns](towns) page.

 ## Turning Recruits into Fighters

-This can be done only at camps and outposts.
+This can be done only at camps, outposts, bases and airfields.
 There must be an [Arsenal](arsenal) attached to the location, with appropriate weapons available.
 There must be enough housing available at the location for the new fighters.
 This can be provided by nearby houses, or by building tents.
-The number of recruits available at the location is determined by the total of all the towns in its recruitment radius.
+**The number of recruits available at the location is determined by the total of all the towns in its recruitment radius.**
+**Recruitment radis is shown with a circle when you select your camp/outpost/etc on the map.**
 Once all these conditions are met you can enlist fighters to your cause.

 ## Giving Orders

 Once you have a new batch of fighters you can give them orders.
 The fighters will start off in the garrison attached to the location you have enlisted them at.
 Beware that if you give an order to that garrison it will cause the abandonment of the location.
-Instead you should first split the garrison, leaving some of your fighters as defenders.
+**Instead you should first split the garrison, leaving some of your fighters as defenders.**

 To give an order you simply click on the garrison on in the map, and the order list will appear.